sentryco/TagBarLib/readme.md

 - Try refactoring TagBarView+Content.swift with copilot / cursor
 - Code Simplification and Documentation
 - Enhancements in Preview and Debugging Support
+- Improve dynamic type sizes. relative font sizes etc
+- Refactoring and Code Simplification - TagBarView+Content.swift: The code in this file appears complex and could benefit from refactoring for better readability and maintainability.
+Consider simplifying the methods and possibly breaking down complex views into smaller, more manageable components.